 Design migration paths up front

-Even good choices age.
+Even a good choice ages over time.
 Architecture should support staged migration without freezing product delivery.

 Performance vs delivery speed

-Lower-level control can maximize efficiency, but often increases implementation time and long-term maintenance load.
+Low-level control can maximize efficiency but usually increases implementation time and long-term maintenance.

 Type safety vs flexibility

-Stronger typing improves refactoring confidence and integration safety, but requires process discipline and tooling maturity.
+Stronger typing improves refactoring confidence and reduces integration errors, but requires discipline and a mature process.

 Platform simplicity vs feature power

-Minimal runtimes are easier to operate, while advanced scenarios may require more custom engineering in the application layer.
+Minimal runtimes are easier to operate; advanced scenarios may need custom engineering in the application layer.

-Rich ecosystems accelerate delivery, but can make exits from a runtime or platform materially harder over time.
+A mature package manager and rich ecosystem accelerate delivery, but can make exits from a runtime or platform materially harder.

 What this theme covers